jameskim114/SuperstoreAnalysis/README.md

 All of the details of this project, from the scenario to our final conclusions, can be found in this [Google Slides Presentation](https://docs.google.com/presentation/d/1APxvMKjTnznA0EEGU8xtdQFzLBNTGqUfuXl7RCE51-c/edit?usp=sharing).
 Please refer to the speaker notes for full details and a walkthrough of each step in the process!

-Big shoutout to Andrew, Jayden, and Suganya, you guys made this project so enjoyable to do :)
+Big shoutout to my group members: Andrew, Jayden, and Suganya.
+I had a blast working together on this project :)

 ## Dataset
 [Superstore Sales Dataset](https://www.kaggle.com/datasets/ishanshrivastava28/superstore-sales)